mattfiocca/sous-chef/README.md

 The assumption is made that you have root ssh access to the server(s) you want to deploy to, and using public key authentication.

+**PLEASE NOTE**

+This tool is currently being re-worked to manage re-deployments on existing setups.
+Please only run to configure your server for the first time.
+Hopefully I can get to this fairly quickly.

 ## Stages

 We call deployments 'stages'.
 This might be a term like `production` or `staging`.